funilrys/PyFunceble/docs/colomns.rst

 SPECIAL
 ^^^^^^^

-As _PyFunceble_ grows, I thought that a bit of filtering for special cases would be great no I introduced SPECIAL into the sources.
+As :code:`PyFunceble` grows, I thought that a bit of filtering for special cases would be great no I introduced SPECIAL into the sources.

-Please consider all 3 digits number that are listed in this section as the HTTP status code catched by `HTTPCode().get()`.
+Please consider all 3 digits number that are listed in this section as the HTTP status code catched by :code:`HTTPCode().get()`.

 :code:`*.blogspot.*`
 """"""""""""""""""""